coder3112/Mathematics-IA/matrices.typ

 + $V$ contains the right singular vectors of $A$ in descending order.
 In the SVD, we consider the transpose of this matrix.
 + $Sigma$ is a matrix of the same dimensions as $A$.
 The numbers on the diagonal are the singular values of $A$, arranged in descending order.
 All other values are 0.

 This is a very complex operation, and only a short summary is provided above.
-Indeed, if we use this method, we will use a computer to do the numerical computation for us.
+Indeed, this method requires a computer for numerical computation
 ]